solidjs/solid-docs-legacy/en/tutorials/bindings_events/lesson.md

 <button onClick={[handler, data]}>Click Me</button>
 ```

-In this example lets attach the handler to the `mousemove` event/
+In this example lets attach the handler to the `mousemove` event.
 ```jsx
 <div onMouseMove={handleMouseMove}>
   The mouse position is {pos().x} x {pos().y}